dingpengju/CrossT-GAN/README.md

 - **SMAP**, **MSL**, and **SMD** datasets were obtained from the [OmniAnomaly repository](https://github.com/NetManAIOps/OmniAnomaly).
 - **SWaT** dataset was obtained from the [TranAD repository](https://github.com/imperial-qore/TranAD).

 Before running the code, please make sure the datasets are organized as expected under the corresponding directory (e.g., `./dataset/`).
+For proprietary reasons, the dataset loader component is not included in the public release.
+The relevant code interfaces have been retained to maintain the integrity of the interfaces.

 ---